The 12 Principles of EOP

 Now how can I explain EOP in a way that a person can grasp?
 I think the best way is to describe how I see the world through the EOP lens.

 We do not see God because God is our seeing itself.
-And not only our seeing, but that of everything that sees, no matter how remotely such as a sparrow or flea.
-In short, God is our seeing and that is why we do not see him.
-Nor do we become him for there is nothing else to have been.
-Nor do we unite with him because there is nowhere else we could have been.
+And not only our seeing, but that of everything that sees, no matter how slightly such as a sparrow or flea.
+In short, God is our seeing and that is why we do not see Him.
+Nor do we become Him for there is nothing else to have been.
+Nor do we unite with Him because there is nowhere else we could have been.

 When I say ‘seeing,’ I mean the word in its broadest sense, as perceiving with the senses or the mind.
 The capacity to perceive with awareness is the earmark of intelligence.
 And I believe God is infinite Intelligence, and that this Intelligence that is God is eternal and always existed even before there was a world to see.
-However, I believe it had to awaken originally and awakens slowly again and again in each of us as we discover our existence of God in that process.
-See the chapter “Evolution of Consciousness” in God Speaks by Meher Baba, 1955.
+However, I believe this originally latent Intelligence had to awaken and is awakening slowly again and again in each of us as we discover our existence of God in that process.
+See God Speaks by Meher Baba, 1955.

 I believe the world evolved in the imagination of God.
 I believe it is a shared dreamt experience, for we fundamentally are none other than God dreaming it.

 I don’t believe God permeates the Universe.
 For there really is no actual Universe other than God’s dream of it.
-I don’t believe I am in God, for “in” is a spatial world and the perceptual schema of space is part of God’s dream.
+I don’t believe I am in God, for “in” is a word that implies a spatial relation and the perceptual schema of space is part of God’s dream.
+Any use of the word “in” in mystical poetry is metaphorical.

 I believe I will one day wake from this dream and find that I shared in its creation, and that is what the Hindus, Buddhists, Jains, and Sikhs call moksha, the Christian mystics call mystical union, and the Sufis call najat.